-In the past 15 years, sterile filtration has become firmly established as an important supporting factor in prevention.2,3 Medical CE-marked sterile filters serve to prevent infection and reduce the risk of nosocomial infection due to waterborne pathogens.
-In a recent study, Pseudomonas aeruginosa was found in 8 % (11/136) of the water outlets examined at a liver transplant center.
-After the installation of point-of-use filters, Pseudomonas aeruginosa and Legionella and mycobacteria were no longer found in tap water samples.
-In addition, the rate of colonization/infection due to Gram negative rod-shaped bacteria was reduced by 47 %.4
+In the past 15 years, sterile water filtration has become firmly established as an important pillar of infection prevention.2,3 Medical CE-marked sterile filters serve to prevent infection and reduce the risk of nosocomial infection due to waterborne pathogens.
+In a recent study, Pseudomonas aeruginosa was found in 8 percent (11/136) of the water outlets examined at a liver transplant center.
+After the installation of point-of-use filters, Pseudomonas aeruginosa, legionella and mycobacteria were no longer found in tap water samples.
+In addition, the rate of colonization/infection due to gram-negative, rod-shaped bacteria was reduced by 47 percent.4

-For successful infection prevention, a point-of-use filter placed on the faucet or shower for the sterile filtration of drinking water should fulfil the following criteria:• Bacterial retention as required by ASTM F838-15A: >7 log per cm2 (Brevundimonas diminuta)• Bacteriostatic properties of the filter housing throughout the period of use• Filter surface can be disinfected by wiping• CE-marked medical device
+To ensure successful infection prevention, use a point-of-use filter placed on the faucet or shower head for the sterile filtration of drinking water.
+The filter should satisfy the following requirements:• Bacterial retention as required by ASTM F838 >7 log per square centimeter (Brevundimonas diminuta)• Bacteriostatic properties of the filter housing throughout the period of use• A filter surface that can be wiped down to disinfect• A CE-marked medical device

-With 15 years' experience in this area, i3 Membrane has employed ion-supported technology to develop compact high performance sterile filters on the basis of the formulated requirements.
-With the second generation of sterile filters, i3 Membrane is now setting new standards in infection prevention.
-Precise engineering work has further improved the high performance membrane - the centerpiece of the filter - so that sterile filtration with a high flow rate is assured even when the water quality is poor (e.g. as a result of deposits of rust, iron or silt in the pipes).
-It has been possible to perfect the bacteriostatic properties of the filter housing by using new technologies so that the filter counteracts retrograde contamination and biofilm formation throughout the entire period of use.
-Furthermore, the sterile filter ensures unlimited safe use thanks to its compact design and the laminar angled direction of the water jet.
+Backed by 15 years of experience and with the help of ion-supported technology, i3 Membrane has been able to develop compact, high-performance sterile filters.
+With the second generation of our sterile filters, we are setting new standards in infection prevention.
+Precision engineering has further improved the high-performance membrane at the heart of our filters.
+So, even when the water quality is poor (e.g. due to rust, iron or silt deposits in the pipes), sterile filtration with a high flow rate is assured.We have been able to perfect the bacteriostatic properties of the filter housing by using new technologies that enable the filter to counteract retrograde contamination and biofilm formation throughout the entire period of its use.
+What's more, the sterile filter ensures unlimited safe use thanks to its compact design and the laminar-angled direction of the water jet.

 In hospitals, withdrawal points for water represent a special interface between technical and hygienic requirements.